pfxuan/lustrefs/README.md

   * `$ hadoop jar application.jar appName inputDir ouputDir`
   * `$ hadoop jar application.jar appName /mnt/lustre/hadoop/user/jane/inputDir /mnt/lustre/hadoop/user/jane/outputDir`

-Users can access data anywhere on Lustre that they have permissions to, even if they are outside of the `{$fs.lustrefs.mount}/user/{$username}` hierarchy.
-Users, therefore, do not have to use their `{$fs.lustrefs.mount}/user/{$username}` directory if they already have a working directory elsewhere on Lustre.

 HDFS can be run on the Hadoop nodes even with LustreFS as the default file system.
 Jobs can be run between HDFS and Lustre.
 The command below illustrates a job that